wso2/docs-is/en/docs/setup/data-purging.md

               where EXPIRY_TIME < @sessionCleanupTime;
              ```

-3. Once the cleanup is over, start the WSO2 Identity Server pointing to the cleaned-up database.
+3. Once the cleanup is over, start WSO2 Identity Server by pointing to the cleaned-up database.
     You can also schedule a cleanup task that will be automatically run after a given period of time.

     ??? example "Click to view an example"